RuiMartins1996/RuiMartins1996/README.md

 Currently I am working on applications of automatic differentiation in:

-- Ordinary Differential Equations solvers, namely explictit Runge-Kutta methods
+- Ordinary Differential Equations solvers, namely explicit Runge-Kutta methods
-- Symmetric positive-definitie Linear system solvers, namely the Conjugate Gradient Method.
+- The Conjugate Gradient Method.

 <!-- TO DO: add more details about me later -->